Optimal Spectral Recovery of a Planted Vector in a Subspace: Additional Proofs

 \subsection{Rank-One Perturbation}

-As a preparation for studying the estimation error in the supremum norm, we establish a bound for eigenvector perturbation under a rank-one update, which may be of independent interest.
-This result differs from standard perturbation bounds due to its dependence on $b^\top u_1$, the correlation between the original leading eigenvector and the rank-one update.
+As a preparation for proving our upper bounds, we state a bound for eigenvector perturbation under a rank-one update.
 Recall that for a symmetric matrix, the singular values are simply the absolute values of the eigenvalues.
+The following form of the Davis--Kahan theorem for rank-one perturbation is known; for example, see the original proof by Davis and Kahan \cite{davis1970rotation}, or more recent versions such as Theorem~8.5 of \cite{wainwright2019high} and Theorem~2.2.1 of \cite{chen2020spectral}.
+We provide a self-contained proof for completeness.

 \begin{lemma} Fix a symmetric matrix $A \in \RR^{n \times n}$, a scalar $\rho \in \RR$, and a vector $b \in \RR^{n \times n}$.
 Let $(\lambda_1, u_1)$ be the leading eigenpair of $A$.
 Let $\Delta > 0$ denote the gap (i.e., absolute difference) between the largest and the second largest singular value of $A$.
 Let $\tilde u_1$ be the leading eigenvector of $A+ \rho bb^\top$.
 Suppose that $|\rho| \cdot \|b\|^2 \le \Delta/4$.
 Up to a sign flip of $\tilde u_1$, we have